Log in

 Share a table with users in the same Zapier organization, or by email or link.

-If you're on a Team or Company-level Zapier account, you can search for a user, team, or account to share with.
+If you're on a Team or Enterprise-level Zapier account, you can search for a user, team, or account to share with.
 Then, select a permission setting for each person, a team, or your entire company.

 For example, if you need multiple people to have the ability to edit table fields, settings, records, and create Zaps, you can assign them to a Builder role.